How E-Waste Impacts the Environment and Human Health

 Reduce, Reuse, Recycle

 Adopt the mantra of “reduce, reuse, recycle” within the workplace.
-Encourage minimizing electronic waste by maximizing the lifespan of devices through proper maintenance and upgrades.
+Encourage minimizing electronic waste by maximizing device lifespan through proper maintenance and upgrades.
 Where reuse is not possible, ensure devices are recycled to recover materials that can be used in new products.

 Monitor and Report